cristina-j/People-Analytics-Workforce-Mental-Health-and-Performance-Analysis/README.md

 # Employee Wellness & Mental Health Analysis

 ## Overview
 This project explores the relationship between employee mental health and workplace environment using survey-based data.
-The goal of the analysis is to better understand how different workplace factors influence mental health outcomes and whether there is a correlation between where an individual works (n-site, hybrid, or remote) and their mental health risk.
+The goal of the analysis is to better understand how different workplace factors influence mental health outcomes and whether there is a correlation between where an individual works (on-site, hybrid, or remote) and their mental health risk.

 ---